BCoder3/Brayden-CSU-Senior-Project/docs/Test Plan Revised.md

 Test Deliverables
 -----------------

-(List test deliverables, and links to them if available, including the following.)

--   Test Plan (this document itself)
+-   Test Plan
--   Test Scripts
+-   Test Scripts are to be determined
--   Defect/Enhancement Logs
+-   Defect/Enhancement Logs are to be determined
--   Test Result Reports
+-   Test Result Reports are to be determined

 Schedule
 --------

-(Provide a summary of the testing schedule, specifying key test milestones, and/or provide a link to the detailed schedule.)
+Schedule is to be determined

 Risks
 -----

--   (If any risks have been identified, list them here.)
--   (Specify the mitigation plan and the contingency plan for each risk.)
+-   Machine used to run the game for the intentions to complete the objectives of this test plan may be unfit in terms of hardware requirements for gameplay.
+-   In order to mitigate this risk, both the game should be optimized to run on lower-hardware machines and the machine chosen to run the test cases should be fit     if possible

 Appendix
 --------

-(Include any information that is helpful to reference.)
+See Requirements Document for specifics on development process and the goals of this project.